Theory of Optimal Learning Rate Schedules and Scaling Laws for a Random Feature Model: Introduction

-To address these questions in a theoretical framework, we make the following contributions: \begin{itemize} \item We analyze SGD dynamics in a powerlaw random feature model \cite{bordelon2022learning, bordelon2024a, paquette2024}.
-We show that SGD fluctuations can lead to shifts in optimal learning rates across training horizons $T$ that are \textbf{task and model dependent}. \item We characterize both numerically and analytically the \textbf{optimal learning rate annealing schedule} for SGD in our model using optimal control, minimizing the final test loss at step $T$.
+To address these questions in a theoretical framework, we make the following contributions: \begin{itemize} \item We study SGD dynamics in a powerlaw random feature model \cite{bordelon2022learning, bordelon2024a, paquette2024}.
+We show SGD fluctuations can cause shifts in optimal learning rates across training horizons $T$ that are \textbf{task and model dependent}. \item We characterize both numerically and analytically the \textbf{optimal learning rate schedule} for SGD in our model using optimal control, minimizing the final test loss at step $T$.
 This analysis reveals two phases of tasks, easy and hard.
-For easy tasks, our schedule takes the form $\eta(t) = T^{-\xi} f(t/T)$, while for hard tasks our schedule resembles warmup-stable-decay (WSD). \item We compare our optimal schedules to various benchmarks including optimized constant learning rate and optimal powerlaw schedules, finding that our schedules can achieve better scaling exponents. \item This analysis is generalized to optimal \textbf{ batch size} schedules and optimal \textbf{momentum} schedules.
-Optimizing batch size and learning rate jointly enables a reduction in total wall-clock time, while optimizing the momentum parameter can provide an improvement in the scaling exponent for hard tasks beyond SGD. \end{itemize}
+For easy tasks, our schedule takes the form $\eta(t) = T^{-\xi} f(t/T)$, while for hard tasks our schedule resembles warmup-stable-decay. \item We compare optimal schedules to benchmarks including optimized constant learning rate and optimal powerlaw schedules, finding that our schedules can have better scaling exponents. \item This analysis is generalized to optimal \textbf{ batch size} schedules and optimal \textbf{momentum} schedules.
+Optimizing batch size and learning rate jointly enables a reduction in total wall-clock time, while optimizing the momentum parameter can provide an improvement in the scaling exponent for hard tasks beyond SGD.